Accessible version

 The first tickets

-Motorists can be really hard-headed!
-Still, they should realize that horse-drawn vehicles have the right-of-way and that certain limits should not be exceeded.
+Some motorists can be really hard-headed!
+Shouldn’t they realize that horse-drawn vehicles have the right-of-way and that certain limits should not be exceeded?
 To get through to them, "speed officers" were appointed to issue the first tickets in Québec.

 1924